SublimeText/NaturalDocs/README.md

 # Changelog

+## July 9, 2012

+* Fixed bug with documenting the wrong line if language likes commends below the thing to be documented (e.g. Python)
+* Added a custom EventListener to check NaturalDocs settings from keymap contexts
+* Resolved [Issue #4](https://github.com/SublimeText/NaturalDocs/issues/4): `Tab` was overriding `next_field` actions.

 ## June 29, 2012

-* Resolved Issue #6: inserting doc-blocks does not work when directly above EOF
+* Resolved [Issue #6](https://github.com/SublimeText/NaturalDocs/issues/6): inserting doc-blocks does not work when directly above EOF
 * Fixed bug with new preferences file not getting used correctly all the time (especially for non-Javascript like languages)

 ## June 11, 2012

-* Resolved Issue #5: Move settings file to `NaturalDocs.sublime-settings` / `User/NaturalDocs.sublime-settings`
+* Resolved [Issue #5](https://github.com/SublimeText/NaturalDocs/issues/5): Move settings file to `NaturalDocs.sublime-settings` / `User/NaturalDocs.sublime-settings`

 ## May 15, 2012

-* Fixed Issue #3 : inserting doc-blocks does not work when directly above EOF
+* Fixed [Issue #3](https://github.com/SublimeText/NaturalDocs/issues/3): inserting doc-blocks does not work when directly above EOF
 * Fix bug with inserting a Group block when parser uses
 * Changed default keymappings for OSX